-Configuring Application Acceleration for Pulse Mobile VPN Connections
+Configuring Application Acceleration for Pulse Mobile Client VPN Connections

-Pulse Secure client for Android and Pulse Secure client for Apple iOS support application acceleration through Riverbed® Steelhead® mobile technology.
+Pulse Mobile Client for Android and Pulse Mobile Client for Apple iOS support application acceleration through Riverbed® Steelhead® mobile technology.
 Steelhead mobile technology performs WAN optimization to improve performance of web browsing, email, and other applications.
 You enable Steelhead optimization and specify the SMC IP address as one of the settings for the role you assign to VPN users.